zenarcha/extraction-OS-capability/README.md

 If these decisions cannot be inferred, ask for clarification before proceeding.

 ---
 ## 2. Design the Extraction

 Before writing prompts or code, determine:

 - What is the input?
+- How will the extracted information be used downstream?
+- What decisions or workflows will consume the extracted data?
 - What is the required structured output?
 - What should the output schema look like?
 - Which fields are required?
 - Which fields are optional?
 - Which engineering rules apply?

-The schema is the contract between the model and the application.
+The extraction schema is the contract between the model and the application.
+Design it to support downstream requirements rather than the source document alone.

 ---